clumio-code/terraform-provider-clumio/docs/resources/protection_group.md

 ### Required

 - `name` (String) The user-assigned name of the protection group.
+Must be globally-unique.

 ### Optional

 - `bucket_rule` (String) Describes the possible conditions for a bucket to be  automatically added to a protection group.
 For example: {"aws_tag":{"$eq":{"key":"Environment", "value":"Prod"}}}
-- `description` (String) The user-assigned description of the protection group.
+- `description` (String) Brief description to denote details of the protection group.
 - `object_filter` (Block Set) (see [below for nested schema](#nestedblock--object_filter))
-- `organizational_unit_id` (String) The Clumio-assigned ID of the organizational unit associated with the protection group.
+- `organizational_unit_id` (String) Identifier of the Clumio organizational unit associated with the protection group.
+If not provided, the protection group will be associated with the default organizational unit associated with the credentials used to create the protection group.

 ### Read-Only

-- `id` (String) Protection Group Id.
+- `id` (String) Unique identifier for the Clumio Protection Group.
 - `protection_info` (Attributes List) The protection policy applied to this resource. (see [below for nested schema](#nestedatt--protection_info))
 - `protection_status` (String) The protection status of the protection group.
-Possible values include "protected", "unprotected", and "unsupported".
-If the protection group does not support backups, then this field has a value of unsupported.
+Possible values include"protected", "unprotected", and "unsupported".
+If the protection group does notsupport backups, then this field has a value of unsupported.

 <a id="nestedblock--object_filter"></a>
 ### Nested Schema for `object_filter`